-If You MUST Loosen Guitar Strings Before Shipping…
+If You Insist on Loosening Strings Before Shipping

-Now, I fully understand that, for your own peace-of-mind, some of you may still want to loosen the strings before shipping.
-I get that.
+Now, I fully understand that, for your own peace-of-mind, some out there may still want to loosen the strings before shipping.
+I get it.

-Here’s the deal: If you ARE going to loosen guitar strings partially or completely in preparation for shipping, then you should also loosen the truss rod a proportionate amount (and be sure to let the person on the receiving end know you’ve done this).
-If you loosen the strings completely–so that there is NO tension–then also loosen the truss rod bolt completely.
-Turn the truss bolt counter-clockwise until it begins to spin freely.
+If you want to completely loosen the strings so that they’re actually slack, then you should also loosen the truss rod completely (and be sure to let the person on the receiving end know you’ve done this).
+Turn the truss bolt counter-clockwise until it just begins to spin freely.